 When Sigurd and Markus lost their ships in the Gaut river, and saw they could get no hold on Erling, they went to the Uplands, and proceeded by land north to Throndhjem.
 Sigurd was received there joyfully, and chosen king at an Eyra-thing; and many gallant men, with their sons, attached themselves to his party.
 They fitted out ships, rigged them for a voyage, and proceeded when summer came southwards to More, and took up all the royal revenues wheresoever they came.
-At this time the following lendermen were appointed in Bergen for the defence of the country:-Nikolas Sigurdson, Nokve Palson,
+At this time the following lendermen were appointed in Bergen for the defence of the country :--- Nikolas Sigurdson, Nokve Palson, and several military leaders; as Thorolf Dryl, Thorbjorn Gjaldkere, and many others.

-• The penalties on offences against the law, and the fees for determining cases in the Things, appear to have been a main source of the revenues of the kings.
-On the establishment of bishops there appear to have been bishops' courts for judging of cases coming within clerical jurisdiction, of which the fees and penalties belonged to the bishopric revenue.
-It does not appear that the king's court ceased in those districts, as in Throndhjem, which had bishops; but only that the fees and penalties in certain cases belonged to the bishop, not to the king.-L. and several military leaders; as Thorolf Dryl, Thorbiorn Gjaldkere, and many others.
 As Markus and Sigurd sailed south, they heard that Erling's men were numerous in Bergen; and therefore they sailed outside the coast-rocks, and southwards past Bergen.
 It was generally remarked, that Markus's men always got a fair wind, wherever they wished to sail to.
+18.-MARKUS AND KING SIGURD KILLED.